kaditya25/game-engine/doc/tournament-setup.md

 #   git remote add origin https://gitlab.com/tony.stark/game-engine.git
 ```

-Now that your repository is configured, push your local copy to GitLab:
+Now that your local repository is configured, push your local contents to
+`origin`, your team's remote GitLab repository:
 ```bash
 cd ~/Workspace/game-engine
 git push -u origin --all
 git push -u origin --tags
 ```

-After pushing, you should see that your `game-engine` repository on GitLab
+After pushing, you should see that your `game-engine` repository on GitLab has
-(now named `origin`) has the complete contents of your local repository.
-Remember, only one member of your team should create your team's remote
+the same contents as your local repository.
+Remember, only one member of your
-repository and make this initial push; otherwise, you'll end up creating
+team should create your team's remote repository and make this initial push;
-multiple remote repositories for your team.
+otherwise, you'll end up creating multiple remote repositories for your team.

 ## Pushing changes

-You may want to push changes from `local` to `origin` so that your teammates
-may pull those changes.
+To push changes from `local` to `origin` so that your teammates may pull those

-First, add any new files you created:
+changes, first, add any new files you created:
 ```bash
 git add LIST_OF_NEW_FILES
 ```